akononovicius/physRisk-content-repository/articles/2017/paklausos-ir-pasiulos-desniai.md

 **Note (written on 2017-12-19):** After revisiting the topic I have noticed a rather obvious thing -- why the laws are stated as curves?
 They should be stated as areas.
-Because you would buy the item if it costs as much as you imagine it is worth or cheaper (a point below the demand curve).
+Because you would buy the item if it costs as much as you imagine it is worth or cheaper (a point bellow the demand curve).
 Also you would be willing to sell item at some reasonable price or at larger price (a point above the supply curve).
 In case of supply law a reasonable explanation is competition -- you can not raise price too much as your competitors